Power PlantsGas Turbine Combined Cycle (GTCC) Power Plants

 In 1984, we delivered a combined cycle power plant to the Higashi-Niigata Thermal Power Station of Tohoku Electric Power Co., Inc. to achieve a revolutionary thermal efficiency over 44%, then the world' s highest.
 It attained far greater energy efficiency than conventional thermal power plants.

 In 1999, a combined cycle power plant incorporating the G-series gas turbine was constructed and delivered for the No. 4 Series for the same power station.
 The thermal efficiency of the plant exceeded 50%.
-In 2016, the combined cycle power plant with the J-series gas turbine reached a cumulative total operation time of 250,000 hours as a commercial system.
-A cumulative total operation time of more than 250,000 hours is a yardstick for the reliability of gas turbines in the power generation industry.
-It is the world' s longest among the gas turbines in its output range.
+In 2018, the combined cycle power plant with the J-series gas turbine reached a cumulative total operation time of 600,000 hours as a commercial system.
+A cumulative total operation time of more than 600,000 hours is a yardstick for the reliability of gas turbines in the power generation industry.

 As Japan' s one and only manufacturer engaging in design, manufacturing, civil engineering, installation, commissioning and after-sales services with its own technologies, we proudly hold a great track record.